sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 <img align="center" src="../images/drone/RC_Screenshots/04_SelectRouteType.jpg" hspace="15" vspace="10" width="1000">

-## 5. Plan a flight by using your finger to create the mapping area by tapping verticies on the map
+## 5. Plan a flight a using your finger to create the mapping area by tapping verticies on the map

 <img align="center" src="../images/drone/RC_Screenshots/05_FlightPlanInterface.jpg" hspace="15" vspace="10" width="1000">